Cloud Service >> Knowledgebase >> General >> What is SNAT?

 SNAT is one of the category of NAT known as Network Address Translation.
 It particularly targets change of the source IP address of the outgoing network packets.

 SNAT changes the source IP address when a device in a private network wants to forward a packet in the internet.
-It replaces the device’s private IP address with the public IP address that belongs to the network gateway or firewall.
+It replaces the device’s private IP address with the public IP address that belongs to the network firewall.

 Key points about SNAT